sampsaoinonen/tsoha-martketplace/README.md

 ## Current state 20.2

 Basic functionalities are working pretty good and layout is almost there.
 User profile pages, commenting and deleting ads/messages are still in progress.
-The project has took so much more work than I thought but I hope the biggest challenges are behind(Like search fuctionality and uploading images).
+The project has took so much more work than I thought but I hope the biggest challenges are behind(Like search function and uploading images).

 - :ballot_box_with_check: a user can create an account as either ”user” or ”admin”.
 Admin not possible yet.
 - :ballot_box_with_check: a user can log in and log out